IshankaChanuka/Convert-glTF-to-glb/README.md

 2. The conversion process will initiate automatically.
 3. The resulting glb file will be downloaded automatically.

+## Converter Website
+Visit the [Converter Website](https://ishankachanuka.github.io/Convert-glTF-to-glb/) for a seamless experience.

 ## Screenshots
 ![Project Image](assets/Screenshot.png)